-Note: The 401(k) Savings Plan also requires you to name one or more beneficiaries.
-This beneficiary designation can be made through Fidelity's Online Beneficiaries Service, available through Fidelity NetBenefits.
+Note: The 401(k) Savings Plan and the Retirement Plan also require you to name one or more beneficiaries.
+These beneficiary designations can be made through Fidelity's Online Beneficiaries Service, available through Fidelity NetBenefits.
 Simply log on to NetBenefits at www.netbenefits.com and click on "Beneficiaries" under the "Your Profile" tab.
 If you do not have access to the Internet or prefer to complete your beneficiary process by paper form, please contact Fidelity at 1-866-771-5225.